-Jak/Lucas has lived a strange life until he meets wilderness guide Harper Ward.
+Jak/Lucas has lived a strange and uncommon life until he meets wilderness guide Harper Ward.
 Though he starts by being a suspect in a murder case, Harper is drawn to his disheveled look, intelligent eyes, and tall, muscular frame.

 Of course, there is more to Jak than meets the eye.
 He has a sad past.
 The result of twisted human ambitions who do (social) experiments on people.

 Because of that, his social abilities are kind of lacking.
 That, and his mountain man appearance make him a savage in the eyes of the community.
 Harper needs to decide if he’s a killer or a victim.
 Or both.

 Although the plot may seem a bit farfetched to some of you, the story is fresh and emotional.
 In the end, there is hope and healing in tragedy and secrets.